JvanKatwijk/channel-scanner/README.md

 	a. the RTLSDR devices
 	b.
 PLUTO devices
 	c.
-SDRplay devices (different version for 2.13 and 3.06/7 libraries)
+SDRplay devices (2.13 library only)

 ---------------------------------------------------------------------------
 Building an executable